MUSIC:VIDEO:GRAPHICS

 The volunteer run festival

 I can't even believe that's a term.
-Swirly 70’s designs on the poster with peace symbols and full honesty about not paying their workers!!
+Swirly 70’s designs on the poster with peace symbols, the liberal use of the word “gypsy” as a shorthand for bohemian* and full honesty about not paying their workers!!

 There's this tradition which has sprung up of mainly staffing festivals - especially the small ones - with volunteers.
 It started with paying the staff a pittance and putting them on zero-hour contracts.
 Festival organizers realized they had a currency of cool which was enough to entice people to do a 14-hour bar shift within half a mile of their favourite band.
 With the advent of Instagram, the selfie, and the carefully curated reality, the festival organizers cottoned on that they didn't need to pay people at all.
 As festival purse strings get squeezed, we're now moving into a period where the volunteers pay a deposit.
 If you get a full refund, it could be minus an admin fee.
 A truly expensive selfie.